microsoft/fluentui-blazor/README.md

 ```
 > :bulb: **Tip**
 >
-> You can add `@using Microsoft.Fast.Components.FluentUI` to the namespace collection in `_Imports.razor`, so that you can avoid having to repeat it in every single razor page.
+> You can add `@using Microsoft.Fast.Components.FluentUI` to the namespace collection in `_Imports.razor`, so you don't have to add it to every razor page that uses one of the components.

 ### Configuring the Design System